 Watch the video "New paths to cure cancer emerge from immunotherapy trials" on Facebook.

 Dr. Hinrichs received his BA and MD degrees from the combined 6-year program at the University of Missouri, Kansas City (UMKC).
 He trained in general surgery at UMKC and in surgical oncology at Roswell Park Cancer Institute.
 He then completed a surgical oncology and tumor immunology fellowship at the NCI.
 Subsequently, he trained in internal medicine at George Washington University and in medical oncology at the Medical Oncology Branch of the NCI.
 He was awarded tenure at NIH in 2020.

 A cancer survivor himself, Dr. Hinrichs is focused on research to discover and develop new cell therapies for common cancers.
-Combining his expertise in immunology with Dr. Eileen White’s cutting-edge research in cancer cell metabolism provides a unique situation at the Rutgers Cancer Immunology and Metabolism Center of Excellence.
+Combining his expertise in immunology with Dr. Eileen White’s cutting-edge research in cancer cell metabolism provides a unique situation at the Duncan and Nancy MacMillan Cancer Immunology and Metabolism Center of Excellence.
 The Center is poised to break new ground in the field of cancer treatment, continuing to provide hope and new options to patients in situations where no options remain.

 A list of Dr. Hinrichs’s published work can be found here.

 Deputy Director, Chief Scientific Officer, Associate Director for Basic Research, Rutgers Cancer Institute